johnkdunyo/Pentaho-Sales-Data-Integration-Analysis/README.md

 1. Clone this repository.
 1. Ensure you have Docker and Docker Compose installed on your machine.
 1. Navigate to the root repository directory and run `docker-compose up`.
 1. you can access the source (MySQL) and sink (PostgreSQL) databases on ports 3306 and 5434 respectively.
+Check **docker-compose.yml** for connection credentials